Yazan Homsy / Reuter

 Free Syrian Army via Reuters

-One of four undated pictures taken from a camera attached to what rebels say was an unmanned aircraft used by forces loyal to Bashar al-Assad.
+An undated picture taken from a camera attached to what rebels say was an unmanned aircraft used by forces loyal to Bashar al-Assad.

 Syrian rebels this week showed off a miniature drone that they claim to have brought down using frequency interference.